 Related to this pandemic is the reality that the coronavirus has had severe financial repercussions on Florida residents.
-Businesses have closed, employees have been laid off or furloughed, and there have been a drastic rise in unemployment claims.
-As a result, many people and businesses have simply been unable to make their mortgage payments or rent payments to their landlord.
+Businesses have closed, employees have been laid off or furloughed, and there have been a drastic rise in unemployment claims

 A foreclosure action occurs when a homeowner fails to pay the mortgage.
 A foreclosure lawsuit is the legal process wherein the lender takes control of the property due to the homeowner’s default under the loan by failing to pay the mortgage payment when due.

 governs the landlord and tenant relationship.
 This Chapter is divided into residential tenancies and nonresidential tenancies, and it details in what circumstances an eviction can occur for both residents and nonresidents.

 A residential eviction

 happens when a landlord files a lawsuit to remove the tenant from the property.
 One of the reasons for a residential eviction

 is the nonpayment of rent.
 If the tenant fails to pay his or her monthly rent, then the landlord can move forward with evicting the tenant from the home.